HRizwan1/2019-team-06f/reports/sprint-02/report.md

 4. Data Encryption at Rest:

   * Encrypted using a symmetric cipher provided by OpenSSL.
 Password fields will be encrypted data using a one-way password hash.
   * MariaDB 10.0.38 has Data at Rest Encryption and is fully supported for XtraDB and InnoDB.
+This encryption method will be implemented.

   XtraDB: A storage engine for the MariaDB